Estate Planning When Single

 Did you know that in the absence of proper estate planning, your assets may be distributed after death based on “one-size-fits-all” state laws written for people who do not have their own estate plan?
 Of course, this impersonal estate plan written by state lawmakers may not reflect your own unique circumstances and objectives for your loved ones and assets.

-Fortunately, we can help you avoid a guardianship the probate and replace that impersonal, state-written, one-size-fits-all estate plan with one we design together for your unique circumstances and objectives.
+Fortunately, we can help you avoid a guardianship the probate and replace that impersonal, state-written, one-size-fits-all estate plan with a uniquely designed estate plan for your stage in life.
 We even help you coordinate the beneficiary designations on your life insurance and retirement plans with your estate plan to avoid unpleasant, unintended consequences.